swalker6663/Cyber_Security-Project-1/README.md

 -This document contains the following details: Description of the Topology

--Access Policies
+- Access Policies

--ELK Configuration
+- ELK Configuration

--Beats in Use
+ - Beats in Use

--Machines Being Monitored
+ - Machines Being Monitored

--How to Use the Ansible Build
+- How to Use the Ansible Build

--Description of the Topology
+##Description of the Topology

 -The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.